Right to Grow

 What’s happening in Edinburgh?

-We are currently exploring what a Right to Grow programme could look like in Edinburgh.
-This includes working with local community growing groups to identify current barriers and opportunities, and how Right to Grow can help.
+To explore what a Right to Grow programme could look like in Edinburgh, we have been working with local community growing groups to identify current barriers and opportunities, and how Right to Grow can help.

 Get Involved